JuulSchnitzler/Control-Dataset/Blog_Post.md

             y = 0
     ```
 2. **Random Test Set**
-   A test set `test_random` is created using the same sampling method as the training set (no special structure near the decision threshold).
+   A test set `test_random` is created using the same distribution as the taining data.
+It provides a baseline for evaluating the effect of monotonic transformations.

-3. **Near-Threshold Test Set**
+3. **Near-Split Test Set**
-   We create `test_near`,  consisting of values near the decision boundary.
-Both `X1` and `X2` are drawn independently from a uniform distribution over [4.9, 5.1], so that `X1 + X2` is likely to fall close to the split at `X1 + X2 = 10`.
+   A test set `test_near` is created by sampling `X1` and `X2` independently from a uniform distribution over [4.9, 5.1], so that `X1 + X2` is likely to fall close to the split at `X1 + X2 = 10`.

 4. **Monotonic Transformation**
-   We apply a strictly monotonic transformation to all datasets, scaling `X1` by 2 and `X2` by 0.5.
-This yields `train_scaled`, `test_random_scaled`, and `test_near_scaled`.
-These values preserve the ordering of the inputs, but change the relative magnitudes.
+   We apply a strictly monotonic transformation only to the test sets, scaling `X1` by 2 and `X2` by 0.5.
+This results in `test_random_scaled`, and `test_near_scaled`.
+These transformations preserve input ordering but change the feature scales.

 5. **Saving Datasets**
-   All six datasets are saved as `.csv` files.
+   All five datasets are saved as `.csv` files.

-With this setup, we train Random Forest models on both the original and the scaled training sets, and evaluate on the corresponding test sets.
-By comparing accuracy on `test_random` vs. `test_random_scaled`, and `test_near` vs. `test_near_scaled`, we can assess whether prediction behavior is stable under monotonic transformations, especially for test inputs that lie near split thresholds.
+With this setup, we train a Random Forest model on the original training set and evaluate its predictions across all test variants.
+By comparing results on `test_random` vs. `test_random_scaled`, and `test_near` vs. `test_near_scaled`, we can isolate whether monotonic transformations affect predictions, especially for inputs near learned decision thresholds.

 ### Example
 The following figures show (part of) what the datasets can look like in the described setup.